Trish Gergich, Chair

 I joined the Board in May of 2019.
 I have 15 years of experience as a professional fundraiser, raising funds for education, mental health, community healthcare and hospice.
 I have a degree in International Development and a passion to help those living in developing countries, especially in South and Central America.
 I volunteered in Peru many years ago, helping children who were orphaned, neglected or abused.
 The experience left an imprint on my heart.
 I feel fortunate that my volunteer role with Heart-Links gives me the chance to connect again with the people of Peru right here in London, Ontario.

-My name is Julia Rolo, and I am grateful and excited to be joining the board of Heart Links!
+My name is Julia Rolo, and I am grateful and excited to have joined the board of Heart Links!
 As a graduate of International Development and a lover of language, culture, and learning, I am happy to be part of this globally conscientious team’s efforts to improve the lived realities of our friends and neighbours in Peru.
 I am currently working as an external researcher for Department of Social Work at King’s College.
 I hope to bring my research and communications experience to Heart-Links as we implement new fundraising actions in support of the incredible life-enhancing services run by our partner agencies in Peru.

-I have 27 years of experience working with vulnerable communities in urban and rural areas in both Peru and Canada.
+I have three decades of experience working with vulnerable communities in urban and rural areas in both Peru and Canada.
 As a case worker at My Sister’s Place, I have dedicated 17 years to community mental health, in particular among women facing abuse and trauma.
 One of the passions I share with Heart-Links is the desire to help Peruvian communities along the road to an improved quality of life by supporting their empowerment through education and training, starting with the recognition of their own strengths and potential.

 Ruth Taylor, Operations Coordinator